-Existing reservations for upcoming travel from July 14th, 2020 until August 30th, 2020 (hotel website, travel agents and third parties):
+Existing reservations for upcoming travel from September 8th 2020 onwards (hotel website, travel agents and third parties):

-All existing reservations made before July 14th, 2020 that are for arrivals between July 14th, 2020 until August 30th, 2020 can be rescheduled to any dates up to 1 year ahead at the same rate, or cancelled without any penalty at up to 24 hours before your scheduled arrival.
+All existing reservations made can be rescheduled to any dates up to December 25th 2021 at the same rate.
 This includes Advance Purchase Rate (non-refundable) reservations.

 The booking conditions may apply under no exceptions.